authgear/authgear-server/README.md

 prettier==2.3.0 changes formatting a lot.

-We cannot upgrade @fluentui/react because installing a new version will update @fluentui/utilities to >= 8.1.0
-@fluentui/utilities>=8.1.0 has export statement which parcel cannot transform.

 ### Setup environment variable

 We need to set up environment variables for Authgear servers and portal server.